MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-node-unusable-state.md

 To perform the configuration, follow these steps:

 1. Navigate to the pool from the Azure portal.
-1. Check the pool properties to obtain the virtual network and subnet names.
+1. Check the pool properties to obtain the VNet and subnet names.

     :::image type="content" source="media/azure-batch-node-unusable-state/check-vnet-subnet-name.png" alt-text="Screenshot of the network configuration." lightbox="media/azure-batch-node-unusable-state/check-vnet-subnet-name.png":::

-1. Navigate to the virtual network.
-On the virtual network page, select **Settings** > **Subnets**.
+1. Navigate to the VNet.
+On the VNet page, select **Settings** > **Subnets**.
 In the list of subnets, select the expected subnet.
 In the subnet pane, locate the NSG.

     :::image type="content" source="media/azure-batch-node-unusable-state/check-nsg-associated-to-subnet.png" alt-text="Screenshot of the subnet information." lightbox="media/azure-batch-node-unusable-state/check-nsg-associated-to-subnet.png":::